adwaydhillon/stocks/README.md

 </plugin>
 ```

-* If you chose the run the application in a standalone application server, make sure the package the service as a war.
+* If you chose the run the application in a standalone application server, make sure to package the service as a war.
 In the pom.xml:
 ```
 <packaging>war</packaging>
 ```